DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

    C# arrays have several built-in methods.

-• Array.Sort: Sorts the elements of an array.
+â€¢ Array.Sort: Sorts the elements of an array.

               int[] numbers = { 3, 1, 4, 1, 5 };
                Array.Sort(numbers); // numbers = { 1, 1, 3, 4, 5 }
-• Array.Reverse: Reverses the sequence of the elements in an array.
+â€¢ Array.Reverse: Reverses the sequence of the elements in an array.

               Array.Reverse(numbers); // numbers = { 5, 4, 3, 1, 1 }
-• Array.IndexOf: Searches for the specified object and returns the index of its first occurrence in an array.
+â€¢ Array.IndexOf: Searches for the specified object and returns the index of its first occurrence in an array.

            int index = Array.IndexOf(numbers, 4); // index = 1